-The Department of Health and Rehabilitation Services (3)(Department) shall require each employee licensed or certified in health testing services, medical telecommunications and transport, midwiferv. radiologic technology, acupuncture, chiropractic. dentistry, medical practice, nursing, nursing and home administration, occupational therapy, optometry, osteopathy, pharmacy, physical therapy, podiatry, respiratory therapy, funeral directing, embalming and direct disposition, barbering, cosmetology, or massage practice, and of each center for developmental disabilities, mental health, or substance abuse, or home health agency, hospice, nursing home, or adult congregate living facility to complete an education course on HIV and AIDS as a condition of biennial relicensure or initial licensure.
+The Department of Health and Rehabilitation Services (3)(Department) shall require each employee licensed or certified in health testing services, medical telecommunications and transport, midwifery, radiologic technology, acupuncture, chiropractic. dentistry, medical practice, nursing, nursing and home administration, occupational therapy, optometry, osteopathy, pharmacy, physical therapy, podiatry, respiratory therapy, funeral directing, embalming and direct disposition, barbering, cosmetology, or massage practice, and of each center for developmental disabilities, mental health, or substance abuse, or home health agency, hospice, nursing home, or adult congregate living facility to complete an education course on HIV and AIDS as a condition of biennial relicensure or initial licensure. §§ 455.226, 455.228, 456.033 to 034, 468.1201, 470.015, 477.019.
 The course shall cover infection control, clinical management, prevention, treatment, and Florida AIDS law.
-Failure to complete the educational requirement shall be grounds for §§ 381.0034-35, 455.2226 to 2228. disciplinary action.
-The Department of Business and Professional Regulation and the Department of Health and Rehabilitative Services shall be responsible for planning HIV and AIDS educational courses for the specified professions. § 381.0036.
+Failure to complete the educational requirement shall be grounds for disciplinary action. §§ 381.0034 to 35, 455.227, 456.072. А physician or osteopathic physician seeking renewal of licensure can complete a continuing education on end-of-life care and palliative health care in lieu of continuing education in HIV and AIDS if that physician has completed the HIV and AIDS continuing education in the immediately preceding biennium. §§ 458.319, 459.008.
+The Department of Business and Professional Regulation and the Department shall be responsible for planning HIV and AIDS educational courses for the specified professions. § 381.0036.